Deluvianvortex/galmapedit/README.md

 I found a horrible bug and fixed it so hopefully the thing won't crash on people anymore

 Version 1.2:
-Rewrote the sorting algorithm so that its less confusing to read and also works now You can now add and remove asteroids in all levels of the hierarchy Comets now have descriptions
+Rewrote the sorting algorithm so that its less confusing to read and also works now.
+You can now add and remove asteroids in all levels of the hierarchy.
+Comets now have descriptions.
-You still cannot edit the information in the editor window (coming soon) but it does appear properly now
+You still cannot edit the information in the editor window (coming soon) but it does appear properly now.